SDSU Chemistry: Personnel Through the Ages

 Robert P. Metzger

 served 1963, 1968-2014; B.S.
 UCLA, M.S.
 SDSC, Ph.D.
 SDSU/UCSD (Arne Wick).
 Research in carbohydrate biochemistry.
 Robert received the first-ever Ph.D. awarded by the CSU.
-His first listing among the chemistry faculty is as a lecturer in 1963.
+His first listing among the chemistry faculty is as a lecturer in 1963, and was elected a AAAS Fellow in 1968.
 He was originally hired into the Physical Sciences faculty, joining Chemistry when Physical Sciences was dispersed, where (though now retired) he continues his engagement in and advocacy for science education.

 Dorothy A. Miller